yomanthunder/Rag_Chatbot/Readme.md

-## THis The Rag chatbot of my personal portfolio
+## This is the Rag Chatbot of my personal portfolio